-During 2019 and 2018, Axtel contracted several derivative financial instruments, mainly forwards, to hedge this risk.
+During 2020 and 2019, Axtel contracted several derivative financial instruments, mainly forwards, to hedge this risk.
 These derivatives have been designated at fair value with changes through profit or loss for accounting purposes as explained in the next section of this note.

-Based on the financial positions in foreign currency maintained by the Company, a hypothetical variation of 10% in the MXN/USD exchange rate and keeping all other variables constant, would result in an effect of \$1,031,815 on the consolidated statement of operations and shareholders' equity.
+Based on the financial positions in foreign currency maintained by the Company, a hypothetical variation of 10% in the MXN/USD exchange rate and keeping all other variables constant, would result in an effect of \$914,252 on the consolidated statement of operations and consequently on the shareholders' equity.